dwrolvink/Linux/assembly_x86_64/readme.md

 Most of the code here comes from there, so it's a good place to start if you have a Linux x86_64 machine/vm.
 As I learn more, I'll get info from other sources too.

+All the code here is written in the Intel dialect, and has NASM specific code, so it has to be compiled using NASM.

 # System calls
 [System calls](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/)